NoorChasib/Bullseye/README.md

 ## About
-Bullseye is a browser game built using pure Javascript, HTML and CSS
+Bullseye is a fun browser game.

+Built using pure Javascript, HTML and CSS